Jackson Field - Northern Colorado Bears

 When arriving at the facility, I’d recommend parking your vehicle in the farther parts of the parking lot; not near the entrance because of the short distance to the field and potential foul balls.
 Another decent option is parking a distance down 6th Ave.
 Street parking close to the stadium (especially behind the third base area) is also prime foul ball territory and is not recommended.

-The closest airport to Greeley is DIA (Denver International Airport) which is about 40 miles away.
+The closest airport to Greeley is DIA (Denver International Airport) which is a little over 50 miles away.
 Not close but not too far when traveling to the Rocky Mountains.
 And there are plenty of flights in and out of the airport.

 Restrooms are surprisingly ample and clean before, during, and after the game and no lines are apparent.